 Note: Students not meeting the ACT or Next Generation ACCUPLACER requirements in math and English must enroll in the appropriate sequential academic skills math, reading, and/or English course(s) during their first semester in college and each subsequent semester until the requirements are successfully completed.
-Any degree seeking student enrolled who are required to take an academic skills course must also take EDGE 1003 College Life Skills the first semester of enrollment.
+Any degree seeking student enrolled under the Student Success Plan must also take EDGE 1003 College Life Skills the first semester of enrollment.